 Telegram is one of the most popular messengers – like WhatsApp or Facebook Messenger – with 550 million active users.
 In terms of privacy and security, it’s the world’s best.

-KLOUDIP did the integration with Telegram for HAZER to offer low-cost IoT to Sri Lanka.
+KLOUDIP did the integration with Telegram for HAZER to offer low-cost IoT.

 Why HAZER notifications?